How to Onboard Investors to Your New Fund

 The beginning of your relationship with your investors sets the tone for a lot of things: their attitude toward you, their interest in sharing the opportunity with others, the chance they will invest with you again.
 Describe what you want them to receive, feel, and expect (in brutal detail) before you even bring your first investor on board.
 Provide a positive Day 1 experience, and you will have many more investors ready for their Day 1 with you.

-If you would like to see more resources, visit our Launch Onboard Support (LOS) page.
+If you want more resources, visit our Launch Onboard Support (LOS) page.
 It can help you scale.

 Midland Trust can execute your investment paperwork and transactions, bringing alternative investment expertise without the cost of hiring additional talent.
 As a qualified custodian, Midland Trust can be engaged to help Advisors comply with the Custody Rule and offer document safekeeping services as well.
 Learn more here.